abenezer-addisu/ToDo-app/README.md

 To run the project, execute the following command:

-Example command:
-Open index.html in your browser
+npm start

 ### Deployment

-You can deploy this project using:
+You can deploy this project using: https://abenezer-addisu.github.io/ToDoList/

 github pages